mhaapalainen/document_test_repo/README.md

 # JIRA

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Is this editor any better than traditional wiki?

 Be sure you can log into the JIRA interface: [For additional setup](https://github.com/mhaapalainen/document_test_repo/tree/master/Team1)